hellowin/kanca-api/README.md

 1. Java 8
 1. Docker

+## Setup Configuration

+1. Copy `.env.template` to `.env` on project root.
+1. Setup necessary config for testing like FB Token, DB config, etc. Some of it needed for integration tests.

 ## Start and Stop Dependencies

 This project needs some dependencies like MySQL to manage data persistence, so we need to start its container before developing on local environment.

 ### Start Dependencies